-The euro also rose 0.5 percent against the yen EURJPY=R to around 115.64 yen, its highest level since Group of Seven central banks intervened jointly at Japan’s request to curb the yen’s appreciation following a devastating earthquake.
-It was on course to test 116.03, above which would mark a 10-month high.
+The euro also rose 0.4 percent against the yen EURJPY= to 115.63 yen, its highest level since Group of Seven central banks intervened jointly at Japan’s request to curb appreciation in the yen following a devastating earthquake.

-The dollar was up 0.2 percent at 81.91 yen JPY=, though gains were capped by reported offers around 82.00 yen, traders said.
-They added there were stop loss orders above 82.00 yen, as well as options expiries due at 81.00 and 82.00 yen which could also help keep it hemmed in a range.
+The dollar was steady at 81.69 yen JPY=, with gains capped by reported offers ahead of 82.00 yen, traders said.
+They added there were stop loss orders above 82.00 yen and options expiries due at 81.00 and 82.00 yen which could also help keep it hemmed in a range.

 A customer dealer for a major Japanese bank in Tokyo earlier reported a significant amount of dollar offers, mainly from Japanese exporters, at and above 82 yen -- the March 18 high hit after the coordinated G7 intervention.

-He said the dollar was vulnerable to a drop towards 80.80 yen, though most traders and analysts believe falls will be limited due to fears of possible further intervention.
+He said the dollar is vulnerable to a fall towards 80.80 yen, though most traders and analysts believe falls will be limited due to fears of possible further intervention.

-The dollar index .DXY, which tracks the U.S. currency’s performance against a basket of major currencies, was down 0.05 percent on the day at 76.009.
-(Additional reporting by Natsuko Waki in Tokyo; Editing by Ruth Pitchford)
+The dollar index .DXY, which tracks the U.S. currency’s performance against a basket of major currencies, was down 0.2 percent on the day at 75.987.